Visualization for Recommendation Explainability: A Survey and New Perspectives: Results

-We used the list of potential explanation goals presented in Section \ref{sec:exp-aim} to categorize the different tools.
-We noted that the explanation goals were not mentioned explicitly in most of the papers presenting the tools analyzed in our review.
-Therefore, we tried to identify the goals based on the description or if available the evaluation of the tool.
-We did not find studies analyzed in our review that focus on additional goals (e.g., education, debugging) beyond the initial list of possible explanation goals proposed by \citet{Tintarev2007}.
-We further considered \textit{justification} as an explanation goal when the tool provides an abstract description of how recommendations are generated rather than the reasoning behind the recommendation algorithm to explain how the system works.
+We used the list of potential explanation aims presented in Section \ref{sec:exp-aim} to categorize the different tools.
+We noted that the explanation aims were not mentioned explicitly in most of the papers presenting the tools analyzed in our review.
+Therefore, we tried to identify the aims based on the description or if available the evaluation of the tool.
+We did not find studies analyzed in our review that focus on additional aims (e.g., education, debugging) beyond the initial list of possible explanation aims proposed by \citet{Tintarev2007}.
+We further considered \textit{justification} as an explanation aim when the tool provides an abstract description of how recommendations are generated rather than the reasoning behind the recommendation algorithm to explain how the system works.

-The majority of the tools analyzed in our review focused on more than one goal.
-The maximum number of goals (five) was identified for the tools in \cite{Bakalov2013, Millecamp2019}.
-As shown in the explanation goal part in Table \ref{table:survey-aim-focus-type} and Figure \ref{fig:survey-aim}, the most common explanation goal is to provide \textit{justification}, which is the basic goal that any explanation needs to support.
+The majority of the tools analyzed in our review focused on more than one aim.
+The maximum number of aims (five) was identified for the tools in \cite{Bakalov2013, Millecamp2019}.
+As shown in the explanation aim part in Table \ref{table:survey-aim-focus-type} and Figure \ref{fig:survey-aim}, the most common explanation aim is to provide \textit{justification}, which is the basic aim that any explanation needs to support.
 Thirteen tools focused on \textit{transparency} by providing insights into parts of the inner logic of the recommendation algorithm.
 While \textit{satisfaction} and \textit{effectiveness} were the focus of a considerable number of tools, \textit{persuasiveness} and \textit{scrutability} were under-explored in the analyzed tools, but are receiving more attention in recent years.
 None of the tools aimed at \textit{efficiency}, which supports prior findings \cite{Gedikli2014} that for users making good decisions (i.e., effectiveness) is more important than making decisions faster.